emjun/rTisane/docs/step3.md

 ```R
 source("model.R") # You can copy and paste the script path that rTisane gives you, which should be something like "model.R"
 ```

+*Important: You can have multiple queries involving the same conceptual model but different IVs and DVs!* Each query will output a separate `model.R` file.
+You may want to issue multiple queries and compare the statistical models rTisane provides as output, especially if you have multiple variables of interest.